 Consistent with its daytime character, Avenel should be viewed as a traditional, quiet, natural nighttime setting without high intensity or overly decorative lighting.
-The intention is to provide adequate lighting as simply as possible, with a minimum number of fixtures and with low wattage lamps.
+The intention is to provide adequate lighting as simply as possible, with a minimum number of fixtures and low wattage lamps.
 Fixtures should be of a high quality that is traditional in design, compatible with building architecture and construction materials, and harmonious with the neighborhood.
 Whether building-mounted or freestanding, lighting fixtures should be properly located and directed downward, diffused, or shielded to avoid causing glare when viewed from adjacent properties or from the street.
-The lamps should provide a light of a color and quality that is consistent with the property and neighborhood.
+The lamps should provide a natural, subtle hue, color, and high quality that is consistent with the property and neighborhood.